Hello, and welcome to the Learn to Code Podcast with One Month. This week we have Mike Heavers on the show.

 What’s the best language to learn if you want to become a freelance web developer?

-Mike: Sure, on the front-end I think React is a huge one.
+Mike: Sure, if you want to become a freelance dev, on the front-end I think React is a huge one.
 It’s just got a big user base and there’s a lot of employment opportunities for somebody who knows React or React Native.
 On the back-end, I really have been into these NoSQL platforms, (rather than using MySQL or MongoDB), it’s a cloud-based data-based platforms.
 Things like Contentful, Firebase from Google.
 Netlify CMS.
 So, on the back-end, some of those.

 And for things like animation, learning a data visualization framework like D3, WebGL frameworks like 3js.
 Gsap, a grade sock animation platform usually comes in handy in a lot of different projects that I do.